-City Engineer Eric Klann, Crook County Commissioner Seth Crawford, Assistant City Manager/Public Works Director Casey Kaiser and Councilor Steve Uffelman in Washington stock, the department also purchased an updated locomotive.
-These accomplishments are aligned with the Council's goal of positioning the City for the future.
+City Engineer Eric Klan, Crook County Commissioner Seth Crawford, Assistant City Manager/Public Works Director Casey Kaiser and Councilor Steve Uffelman in Washington D.C.

 Railway / Freight Depot - In BN 25, the Railway completed the replacement and rebuild of the McKay Creek bridge and removed the Lyle Creek bridge, opting to install large pipe in its place.
 To address future staff needs, a current employee was trained for a trainmaster or operations manager position.
-To replace a piece of aging rolling
+To replace a piece of aging rolling stock, the department also purchased an updated locomotive.
+These accomplishments are aligned with the Council's goal of positioning the City for the future.